-This can also be seen as a way of fitting an "S-shaped" effect of the explanatory variables on the probability of success, as equation (1) can be rewritten as equation (2).
+This can also be seen as a way of fitting an "S-shaped" curve denoting the effect of the explanatory variables on the probability of success, as equation (1) can be rewritten as equation (2).
 This way the predicted probabilities from a logistic regression model are guaranteed to remain within the allowable range for probabilities.